RBVI/minrms/README.md

   alignments between distant portions of the molecules.)
 - Alignments which fail to match *any* secondary structure (helices with helices or sheets with sheets) will be ignored.
-  *(If your PDB files lack HELIX or SHEET records, omit the "-HS" argument.)*
+  *(If your PDB files lack HELIX or SHEET records, include the "-HS" argument.)*

 You can relax these constraints by ignoring the optional arguments above:
 ```
 minrms -fm 4 -ir -r hemoglobin.pdb,"*.A" myoglobin.pdb
 ```
 *(This will run much more slowly and is not recommended.)*

+### *Troubleshooting*

+If either of the PDB files lack HELIX and SHEET secondary structure information, you must warn **minrms** by including the "-HS" argument.

 ## Requirements